Azure/wordpress-linux-appservice/WordPress/TroubleShootingGuides/tsg_existing_wordpress_installation_detected.md

 8. **Restart the Site Again**
    Restart the WordPress App Service.
 The warning should now be resolved.

-By following these steps, you should be able to address the warning effectively.
+By following these steps, you should be able to resolve the warning effectively.

+If the issue persists, please reach out to us through our [official support channels](../../README.md#-community-and-support) and include relevant details, such as your Azure App Service ARM Resource ID.